Energy Factor Calculator + Nutrient Calculator for Adult Dogs

 Dogs kept in a domestic environment with little stimulus and opportunity to exercise and where the kcal factor is 95 or less.

-Senior dogs and giant breeds where the kcal factor is 105 or less.
+Giant breeds where the kcal factor is 105 or less.

 Below Average Energy Requirements Descriptions & Energy Factor Examples: